 - Demonstrate an ability to write a research and analytical paper on issues relevant to ethics in international relations.

-- Explain and understand the basics of international relations and world politics.
+- Discuss and employ the basics of international relations and world politics.

 - Identify and explain historical and current patterns, trends and relationships that emerge in the ethics of international relations.